 Let cool slightly and serve with butter and jam, or eggs, bacon, and cheese (the best breakfast sandwich you may ever have!)
 The English Muffins also taste delicious re-toasted the next day.

-Note: Gold Medal Flour and Red Star Yeast are sponsors of BreadIn5 LLC’s promotional activities.
+Note: Red Star Yeast is a sponsor of BreadIn5 LLC’s promotional activities.